-Table 13 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
+Table 12 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
 Maps 22, 23 and 24 illustrate this.
 The figures beneath the table express the nitrate limit (and Ireland's derogation) under the Nitrates Directive in terms of livestock densities.
 Discharges related to agriculture can affect the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of pesticides and herbicides can introduce a range of harmful chemicals to the water environment.

-Over 40% of the area of this catchment is farmed land.
-However, estimates of livestock density and fertiliser usage are lower than the national averages.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlights some diffuse risk areas in the catchment (Map 13).
-Also, the prevalence of peat and other wet soil types in the catchment (Map 5) means that there is a potential risk of agricultural runoff.
-Monitoring in this shellfish area does not indicate any water quality issues which are likely to arise from agriculture and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+Approximately 60% of the area of this catchment is farmed land and, though the estimates of livestock densities and phosphorus fertiliser usage are lower than the national averages, the estimates of nitrogen fertiliser usage is higher than the national average.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
+However, the wet soils (Map 5) and sloping land (Map 4) in the outer reaches of the catchment could result in runoff from agricultural land in these areas.
+Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring and therefore agriculture could possibly be affecting shellfish water quality in this shellfish area.